- Competitive Analysis

-Of course, you’ll want to get involved on the basic sites, like Facebook and Twitter with Google+ being a top priority.
+Of course, you’ll want to get involved on the basic sites, and Facebook, Twitter, and LinkedIn being a top priority.
 But don’t just build a profile and let it sit there—use this opportunity to connect with your clients!
 To get started, I recommend you:

 - Optimize your social media profiles using keywords in your “about” section and linking back to the core services on your website